ZackOcall/customer-cakery/README.md

 2. Above the file list, click Code (Usually at the top right of the code window).
 3. Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button to the right.
 4. Open your preferred IDE (VSCode, Atom, PyCharm, etc).
-5. Open the terminal, and create a directory where you would like the Repository to be stored.
+5. Open the terminal and create a directory where you would like the Repository to be stored.
 6. Type **git clone** and then paste the URL you copied in step 3.
 7. Press Enter to create your clone.